 Bio

-Michael attended the University of Oklahoma, where he received a BFA in studio art with an emphasis in painting and figurative sculpture.
+Michael Takahata attended the University of Oklahoma, where he received a BFA in studio art with an emphasis in painting and figurative sculpture.
 His academic journey continued at OU, where he spent an additional two years in a post baccalaureate ceramics program.
 He then pursued a Master of Fine Arts in ceramics at Cranbrook Academy of Art.
-His artistic practice is informed by his upbringing and personal experiences and seeks to bridge the divide between personal storytelling and the broader biracial diasporic experience.
-Through his work, Michael strives to offer nuanced perspectives on heritage, belonging, and childhood.
+As a multimedia sculptor, Michael’s work primarily revolves around small scale narrative ceramics and low relief wood carvings.
+His artistic practice is informed by his upbringing and personal experiences, and strives to offer nuanced perspectives on heritage, belonging, and childhood.

 Artist Statement

-My parents, like many others, were cautious.
-They feared differences would be a burden, and their desire to protect us meant some parts of our heritage remained quiet, softened, or unspoken.
-I learned early on what I need to do to pass, and am fortunate in my racial ambiguity that I could fabricate a version of myself that could quietly pass through society.
-Unfortunately through this self-assimilation of culture, I denied the parts of myself that made me who I am.
-The queer, biracial kid from Oklahoma shaped by cultures I wasn’t ready to acknowledge and carried histories I didn’t yet know how to hold.
+A life formed from dissonant parts.
+Fragmented languages and customs that felt both familiar and foreign.
+I grew up tangled in the threads of two distinct cultures, being the third son of a Japanese father and Finnish mother raised in Oklahoma.
+I learned early on what I needed to do to pass, and am fortunate in my racial ambiguity that I could fabricate a version of myself that could quietly pass through society.
+Unfortunately, through this self-assimilation of culture, I denied the parts of myself that made me who I am.
+The queer, biracial kid from Oklahoma, shaped by cultures I wasn’t ready to acknowledge and carried histories I didn’t yet know how to hold.
+With time I began to look within, analyzing the cultural fragments obscured through years of repression, coalesced into layered symbols.
+Over time, these fragments become the foundation of my work, talismanic archetypes that offer opportunities for connection and self-reflection.